-Welcome to a favorite weeknight pasta dinner recipe that is mix and match friendly.
-What I mean by that is, you can easily swap ingredients, customized to what you have in the refrigerator… and what your family will eat.
+Welcome to a favorite weeknight pasta dinner recipe that is mix-and-match friendly.
+What I mean by that is you can easily swap ingredients, customized to what you have in the refrigerator… and what your family will eat.

 Any short pasta like penne, macaroni, farfalle, just to name a few.
 I’ve also used shells and wagon wheels, which are kind of fun!
 Pretty much anything will work, just check the pasta is done and add a little more liquid to the pot if it needs cooking for longer so it has something to absorb.

 Gluten-free pasta is healthy and fiber-rich.
 It works just fine in this recipe.
 It does cook a little faster, so check the pasta toward the end of cooking.